mattobrien415/blog/content/sport/sport_005.md

 Your mind should be blown because you just admitted that the center of mass of a donut is not actually **inside** the donut.

 #### Check out the black dot.
-That's the center of mass of a half of a donut, right?:
+That's the center of mass of a donut, after we cut it up, right?:

 ![half_donut](https://github.com/mobbSF/blog/blob/master/images/fosberry/half_donut.png?raw=true)

 #### Now, What if you bent over backwards, so you looked like a half a donut?
 Then jumped over the bar?

 ![fosberry](https://github.com/mobbSF/blog/blob/master/images/fosberry/fosberry.gif?raw=true)

 Yes, Fosbury figured out that he could jump over the bar, while his center of mass went **under** the bar, allowing him to maximize the return on his effort.
 Prior to this discovery, it was assumed the center of mass always had to go **over** the bar.